turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlemanager_api.rst

 .. index::
     pair: ParticleManager; decompressArchetype

-`decompressArchetype`
+`parseArchetype`
 ---------------------

 **Summary**

-De-compress the provided archetype from its delta.
+Parse a given archetype into a fully prepared object for use in manager, this allows an archetype to be specified with only those fields that are not equal to the defaults.

 **Syntax** ::

-    var archetype = manager.decompressArchetype(delta);
+    var archetype = manager.parseArchetype(delta);

-``delta``
+``archetype``
-    The archetype object delta to be decompressed.
+    The archetype object to be parsed.

 .. index::
     pair: ParticleManager; serializeArchetype